i-k6/chatapp/README.md

 Instructions for running the project locally ( ) =>{

-Clone the Repository:git clone <repository-url>
+Clone the Repository:git clone "repository-url"

 Navigate to the Project Directory: cd <project-folder>